Quick Links to Info Below

 So, with that, let’s create a system especially for you and your family.
 I’ve also provided free printables to help you get started.
-All you need to do is scroll to the bottom of this post and fill out the form provided.
+All you need to do is scroll to the bottom of this post and click the pink button.

 Before You Create Your Home Management Binder

 The first thing you will want to do is to make a list of all the lists that are probably running around in your head currently.

 As I write this, the holidays are approaching and so greeting cards and holiday meal planning are swirling around my head.
 So whatever is on your mind right now as far as things to do, get them on paper.

 Below are some examples of what you may include on this list:

 - upcoming bills

 - calls to make/emails to send